nikasakandelidze/aws-journey/route53/route53.md

 - Registrar sends your info to registry for the domain.
 A registry is a company that sells domain registration for one or more TLD-s such as .com.
 - The registry stores the information about your domain in their own database and also stores some of the information in the public WHOIS database.

+## Routing and records
+Basically saying when you input domain name and create it and Route53 aoutmatically sets up dns service for you, this is the route that a traffic from anyone's machine must travel to get to this newly created dns name servers.
+After reaching this point how traffic will continue to flow inside and to your AWS services or entities is up to administrator of AWS account.
+All this inner routing mechanisms are implemented using different types of records that we must add into  route53 allocatted name servers.

+If you open up hosted zones page, you will see there NS record with values of all name server records ( 4 values ) that hosted zone creates by default. also there will be SOA record which is start of authority which has some metadata in it bout public hosted zone.

 ## Hosted zones
 There are private and public hosted zones, public obviously is for public DNS features, when you want for users from public internet to get to your servers let's say.
 Private is for internal VPC use. when you create your public hosted zones and you want to host it on route53 ( this autmoatically gets created when you create new domain name with correct config) route53 will automatically allocate 4 name servers to be responsible for your records.
 These are the 4 authoritative name servers that know data about